 Medair has been responding to the Syrian refugee crisis since 2012.
-We help Syrian refugees who have fled into Lebanon and Jordan to access emergency shelter; medical care; clean water, sanitation, and hygiene; and cash assistance.
+We help Syrian refugees who fled into Lebanon and Jordan to access: emergency shelter; medical care; safe water, sanitation and hygiene; and cash assistance.

-The 2004 Indian Ocean tsunami killed at least 225,000 people spanning 14 countries.
-The enormous waves severely damaged or destroyed entire coastal towns, leaving survivors without shelter, food, clean water, or medical care.
+The 2004 Indian Ocean tsunami killed at least 225,000 people across 14 countries.
+The enormous waves severely damaged or destroyed entire coastal towns, leaving survivors without shelter, food, clean water or medical care.
 The Impossible depicts the true-life story of one family on holiday in Thailand when the tsunami hit and their incredible story of survival.

-In the aftermath of the Rwandan genocide, Medair provided emergency relief to the Bugesera region, which had lost 80 percent of its population to the genocide.
-Emergency teams worked to get medical centres running again and brought in psychiatrists to provide trauma counselling for both major ethnic groups.
+In the aftermath of the Rwandan genocide, Medair provided emergency relief to the Bugesera region, which lost 80 percent of its population to the genocide.
+Emergency teams worked to get medical centers up and running again and brought in psychiatrists to provide trauma counseling for both major ethnic groups.
 These workshops brought together mixed ethnic groups to share their stories.

-Makala is a French documentary following the life of a young man living in rural DR Congo, struggling to provide for himself by making and selling charcoal.
-The film provides a look into the harsh realities of rural life, and the many physical, emotional, and spiritual challenges people face on a daily basis to get by.
+Makala is a French documentary following the life of a young man living in rural DR Congo and struggling to provide for himself by making and selling charcoal.
+The film provides a look into the harsh realities of rural life, and the many physical, emotional and spiritual challenges people face on a daily basis.

-DR Congo now has more internally displaced people than any other African country because of the prolonged violence.
-An Ebola outbreak in Eastern DR Congo has only added to the complexity.
+DR Congo now has more internally displaced people than any other African country because of the prolonged internal violence.
+An on-going Ebola outbreak in Eastern DR Congo has only added to the complexity.
 Medair has worked in DR Congo for over 20 years.
-It’s current programming focus is on supporting health facilities to provide quality services to the most vulnerable–particularly those affected by disease outbreaks or population movements – who would not otherwise be able access to medical care.
-Emergency teams are also responding to the Ebola outbreak, as well as cholera and measles outbreaks, to ensure that affected patients receive timely referral to treatment, and to prevent these diseases from spreading further.
+It’s current programming focuses on supporting health facilities to provide quality services to the most vulnerable—particularly those affected by disease outbreaks or population movements—who would otherwise be unable access to medical care.
+Emergency teams are also responding to the Ebola, cholera and measles outbreaks, to ensure affected patients receive timely referral to treatment, and to prevent these diseases from spreading further.

-Medair has been responding since 1992 to crisis in Sudan and is now one of the most active humanitarian relief organisations in the new country of South Sudan.
+Since 1992, Medair has responded to crises in South Sudan (then Southern Sudan) and is now one of the most active humanitarian relief organizations in the country.
 Our teams respond quickly to sudden emergencies across the country, and provide improved access to quality health care, help for pregnant women to deliver their babies with a skilled attendant, and treatment of acutely malnourished children, pregnant women, and breastfeeding mothers.